-We administer the Air Travel Organisers’ Licensing (ATOL) scheme which provides financial protection if a travel organiser ceases to trade.
-It ensures that those abroad on an ATOL-protected trip can complete their trip and return to the UK, and those yet to travel can claim a refund for monies paid to the travel organiser.
+The ATOL scheme provides financial protection to consumers if their travel company ceases to trade.
+Under the scheme, consumers that are already abroad on an ATOL-protected trip will be assisted to get home and those yet to travel can claim a refund for the trip.

-The information on this page applies to school trips which include air travel.
-For trips that do not involve a flight, the Department for Business, Energy and Industrial Strategy has published guidance for businesses to help them comply with The Package Travel and and Linked Travel Arrangements Regulations 2018.
+The information on this page applies to educational trips which include air travel.
+For trips that do not involve a flight, the Department for Business and Trade has published guidance for businesses.

 When is ATOL protection required?

-How can I check that the travel business is an ATOL holder?
+How can I check that the travel company is an ATOL holder?

-Schools and pupils’ families are at risk of losing money when booking with businesses claiming to hold an ATOL or offering ATOL protection when they do not.
-We provide some advice to help reduce the risk of this happening.
+Parents or guardians are at risk of losing money when booking trips with businesses who fraudulently claim to hold an ATOL or offer ATOL protection when they do not.
+We have put together some additional advice to help reduce the risk of this happening.